-An Air Fryer and Instant Pot have a few fundamental differences.
+An Air Fryer vs an Instant Pot have a few fundamental differences.
 If you are thinking of purchasing one or the other, I will help break down the differences.
 This article will give you a good idea of which one might fit your cooking style the best.
 We use them both as I have found both to be beneficial in my meal plans and recipes.

 Both of these trending kitchen appliances have claims to cook just about everything your heart desires.
 Are they similar?
 No. They prepare the food in entirely different ways.
 And while they both trim down cook times on many dishes, they are indeed different.

-How an Air Fryer Works
+How does the Air Fryer Work?

 The Air Fryer heats food with hot air and uses minimal oil to cook, but gives you that fried food texture.
 It is a healthier alternative to frying your foods while still supplying the crunch you crave without immersing it in a pot of hot oil.